Skip to Main Content

 Every state has court rules which govern the operation of its courts and, for most states, the rules are published as part of their statutes/codes.
 Some court rules are created by the legislature as statutes and some by court order.
 However, the publication methods vary from state to state.
 For some states the rules are published in separate rules pamphlets or in the state case reports.
 For example, West publishes separate handbooks for many states' court rules, including Wisconsin.
 See also the Wisconsin tab of this research guide.

-Several free websites have collected state court rules from the various sites and provide comprehensive lists of court rules:
+A few websites have collected state court rules and provide comprehensive lists:

-Rules may also be available on other free Internet sites:
+Rules may also be available through other free Internet sites:

 In addition, fee-based commercial databases such as BloombergLaw, Lexis and Westlaw also contain state court rules.
 Access is restricted to members of the Marquette University Law School community.

-Available sources for state court rules are listed in "Sources of Rules of State Courts" by Betsy Reidinger and Virginia T. Lemmon in 82 Law Libr.J.
-761 (1990).
+Available sources for state court rules are listed in "Sources of Rules of State Courts" by Betsy Reidinger and Virginia T. Lemmon, available through our databases.
 It may also be useful to consult a state's legal research guide or manual as found in Appendix B of Fundamentals of Legal Research by Steven M. Barkan et al. (2015).

 Treatises on state civil and criminal practice have been published for many states.
 Search a law library's catalog for titles in its collection.
 Marqcat can be searched for Marquette University Law Library's holdings.